xioup/sum-type-validation/README.md

 //-> TypeError -- bareTriangle doesn't match any of our cases
 ```
 ### `#Shape_()` (alternate generic constructor)
-Like `tag_`, tests the argument against each case, starting with the **last** and short-circuiting as soon as a match is found.
+Like `tag_`, tests a bare value against each case, starting with the **last** and short-circuiting as soon as a match is found.
+When called with a wrapped value, the generic constructor immediately returns an identical copy of the supplied argument.

 ### `#ShapeType`, `#CircleType`, `#RectType` (valid sanctuary-def types)
 These have all of the requisite functionality you'd expect from sanctuary-def types.

 ### `#hasTags()`
-Reports whether a value (bare or wrapped) has or could have all of the specified tags).
+Reports whether a value (bare or wrapped) has or could have all of the specified tags.
 Like `is` but for multiple tags.
 ```JavaScript
 Shape.hasTags( [ 'Circle' ], wrappedCircle )
 //-> true -- wrappedCircle matches the 'Circle' case